213079003/EE769-IML/Assignment2/README.md

 - Classification Models used: Elastic Net Logistic Regression, Neural Networks, Support Vector Machines, and Random Forests and finding the best hyperparameters for both binary and multi-class classification problems
 - Evaluating Metrics Used: Accuracy and F1-score
 - Finding the important features by using the coefficients of each feature obtained after training in each model.
 Also removed the features of less importance with reference to all the 4 models and again trained the top models to see the improvement in the model performance.
-- Preproccessed the [Test data](https://www.ee.iitb.ac.in/~asethi/Dump/MouseTest.csv) and predicted the target columns using the top models.
+- Preprocessed the [Test data](https://www.ee.iitb.ac.in/~asethi/Dump/MouseTest.csv) and predicted the target columns using the top models.